-The operating expenses for the General Fund are budgeted at \$18,404,075, reflecting an increase of \$623,449 (3.5%) over the prior year.
+The operating expenses for the General Fund are budgeted at \$18,885,951, reflecting an increase of \$1,105,325 (6.2%) over the prior year.
 The following chart depicts total operating expense by department:

-The operating expense amount of \$18,404,075 reported in the chart above relates to the cost of ongoing operations of Village services.
-In addition to these operating expenses, the 2022 Annual Budget includes a total of \$3,434,200 related to "other financing sources and uses" that include budgeted transfers to support departmental capital and the MIP, contingency, and other non-operating expenses.
+The operating expense amount of \$18,885,951 reported in the chart above relates to the cost of ongoing operations of Village services.
+In addition to these operating expenses, the 2022 Annual Budget includes a total of \$3,584,200 related to "other financing sources and uses" that include budgeted transfers to support departmental capital and the MIP, contingency, and other non-operating expenses.

-Total expenses related to employee salaries are projected to increase by \$478,398 or 5.6%.
+Total expenses related to employee salaries are projected to increase by \$365,598 or 4.3%.
 The budget provides for merit/step increases and pay plan adjustments.
-Staff levels have been reinstated to pre-pandemic levels while also reflecting a temporary increase from the historical complement of 25 to 26 patrol officers.
-It is expected that through attrition the Department will return to the historical staffing level of 25 officers, and this will yield a 1% savings when this occurs.
-Benefits and employment costs are projected to increase by \$9,590 or 0.2%.
+Staff levels have generally been reinstated to pre-pandemic levels.
+Benefits and employment costs are projected to decrease by \$10,734 or -0.2%.
 While some benefit costs are increasing slightly in 2022, the increases are offset by the decrease of the Illinois Municipal Retirement Fund (IMRF) contribution rate decreasing from 11% in 2021 to 8% in 2022.
-More than half of Village employees are participants in the IRMF fund.
+More than half of Village employees are participants in the IMRF fund.